 Idea #4- Use the water for washing clothes to clean the floors

-The water in this case is not that dirty, so, you can use it to clean floors instead of using new clean water.
+The water in this case is not that dirty.
+So, you can use it to clean floors.
 Also, you can use this water to clean the toilets, bathrooms and even driveways.
-Furthermore, you can use it to water herbs, shrubs or other plants in the compound.
-Also, you can use it on the garden when using organic detergents.
+Furthermore, you can use it to water herbs, shrubs or other plants in the compound or in the garden when using organic detergents.

 Idea #5- Collect the Overflow from Watering Plants